Grand Bahama: Early Spanish contact

-The indigenous Lucayan people's name for the island was Bahama ('large upper middle island').
+The Indigenous Lucayan people's name for the island was Bahama ('large upper middle island').
 Grand Bahama's existence for almost two centuries was largely governed by the nature of the treacherous coral reefs surrounding the island, which repelled its Spanish claimants (who largely left it alone apart from infrequent en route stops by ships for provisions) while attracting pirates, who would lure ships onto the reefs where they would run aground and be plundered.
 The Spaniards took little interest in the island after enslaving the native Lucayan inhabitants.

 British rule

-In 1670, Charles II of England issued a land patent, granting the Bahamas to the eight Lords Proprietors of the Carolinas.
+In 1670, Charles II of England issued a land patent, granting The Bahamas to the eight Lords Proprietors of the Carolinas.
 By 1828, Grand Bahama remained almost unpopulated.

 A brief smuggling boom occurred during the years of prohibition in the United States, when West End, Grand Bahama, and Bimini served as waystations for illicit imports of liquor to the U.S.

+The first major resort and the first commercial airport on Grand Bahama was developed at West End in the late 1940s by the British Butlin's firm, which constructed a 1000-guest resort from scratch, including building West End Airport.
+Butlin's ran the partially-completed facility for a single season (1950) before running out of money.
+A small part of the resort re-opened in the 1955 and more fundamental redevelopment occurred in 1960.
+West End Airport remained the main commercial airport for Grand Bahama until overshadowed by the newer airport at Freeport in the 1960s.

 The major settlement that developed on the island was Freeport-Lucaya, but other hamlets and settlements emerged, including Russell Town, Williams Town, Smith's Point, Mather Town, Pinder's Point, Lewis Yard, Hunter's, and Mack Town.

 Hawksbill Creek Agreement era

-By the mid-20th century, Grand Bahama's population numbered around 500 and the island was one of the least developed of the Bahamas' islands.
+By the mid-20th century, Grand Bahama's population numbered around 500 and the island was one of the least developed of the islands of The Bahamas.
 However it finally gained a stable source of income when in 1955 a Virginian financier named Wallace Groves began redevelopment with the Bahamian government to build the city of Freeport under the Hawksbill Creek Agreement and create the Grand Bahama Port Authority.
 Soon after, the ambitious Edward St. George, with the financial help of Sir Jack Hayward, took the company to new frontiers.
 Seeing the success of Cuba as a tourist destination for wealthy Americans, St. George was eager to develop Grand Bahama in a similar vein.
-The city grew rapidly, with St. George adding a harbour, an airport soon after the city was founded, and the tourist center of Port Lucaya in 1962.
-Grand Bahama became the second most populous island in the Bahamas (over 50,000 in 2004).
+The city grew rapidly as St. George added a harbour, an airport soon after the city was founded, and the tourist center of Port Lucaya in 1962.
+Grand Bahama became the second most populous island in The Bahamas (over 50,000 in 2004).